Michigan football celebration highlights: Warde Manuel 'working' to get Jim Harbaugh new deal

 The No. 1 defense in football, the No. 1 team in fewest penalties, No. 1 in turnover margin and the team became the first national champion in more than 20 years to lead every single game at halftime.

-That led to the winningest player in program history, Michael Barrett (61 victories), taking the stage as he pounded his chest and hyped up the crowd.
+That led to Michael Barrett , whose 61 victories played in are the most of any Wolverine, taking the stage as he pounded his chest and hyped up the crowd.

 Michigan fans!
 Celebrate the national title with our two commemorative books: "Blue Reign: The Story of the 2023 Michigan Wolverines' Legendary Run to the National Championship" and "Maize & Grand: Michigan’s Epic March to the 2023 National Title" — Preorder now to save!
 You can also buy a commemorative copy of the front page of the Detroit Free Press from the morning after U-M's historic championship victory, and purchase our four-page special Stadium Section.